I write about toxins in our food and air but what about social media?

 If you attempt to go cold turkey, you’ll find it much harder to resist.
 However, cutting back gradually will make it much easier.

-You can reduce your social media usage in a number of ways.
+You can reduce your social media usage in several ways.

 Setting specific time slots where you can check your accounts, for example, is a good start.